Conntech2025/ConnorsCodeProjects/README.md

 # ConnorsCodeProjects

-# This is my repository which shows the work completed in my Python Courses and Javasscript courses at Campbell University.
+# This is my repository which shows the work completed in my Python Courses and Javascript courses at Campbell University.

 # Connor Matthew Seagraves